Bring nature inside and make it the centerpiece of your thanksgiving dinner with these simple and inexpensive fall table decorations.

 Style up your display by adding wicker baskets, linen, twine, ribbons, and candles.

 Right now, on my kitchen table, I have two dried onion flowers sitting in a re-purposed hot chocolate glass jar, and a large flip-top mason jar full of dried leaves and pine cones.
 It’s not fancy at all, but I love it!
 Would it be formal enough for a family gathering?
 Well, I guess that depends on how formal your family gathering are…

-Some other simple fall table decoration ideas
+Read on for more simple fall table decoration ideas below:

 Branches and Pinecones on a Lace Table Runner